Department of Mathematics and Statistics

 BA in Mathematics - Pure Mathematics Concentration

-The Department of Mathematics and Statistics offers a B.A. degree in Mathematics.
+The Department of Mathematics and Statistics offers a B.A. degree in mathematics.
 The program is designed to provide students with a broad background in mathematics and statistics.
-Students select one of three concentrations: pure mathematics, applied mathematics/operations research, or statistics.
-Students who would like to become certified to teach may select the Secondary Teacher Education track.
-The Department also offers an accelerated graduate pathway, where students can earn both an undergraduate degree and the M.S. degree in statistics in five years by carefully selecting their courses.
+Students select one of three concentrations: applied mathematics and operations research, pure mathematics, or statistics.
+Students who would like to become certified to teach may select the secondary teacher education track.
+The Department also offers an accelerated graduate pathway, where students can earn both an undergraduate degree and the M.S. degree in statistics in five years by carefully selecting courses.

 Minimum number of credits (exclusive of the University's Core Curriculum) required for a B.A. in mathematics: 49.
-Each student must have a cumulative grade point average of at least 2.0 in major courses before being considered for a baccalaureate degree in mathematics.
+Students must have a cumulative grade point average of at least 2.0 in major courses before being considered for a baccalaureate degree in mathematics.

 A. Foundations (34 credits)